 With the sun slowly rising in the east, Godfrey blinked as its light reached above the city walls and into his eyes.
 Turning to the barrel by his side, he heard the same snore he had heard all night.
 Planting his staff in front of him, Godfrey leaned one hand against the wall that had supported his back through the night and stood up.
-He walk a short distance down the street until he reached a small tavern.
+He walked a short distance down the street until he reached a small tavern.
 Due to the early hour, the common room was empty of people save for one man making preparations for the day.

 “Gods’ peace to you and your house, Guy,” Godfrey said, attracting the other man’s attention.

 “Geoffrey!” exclaimed the proprietor as he pushed a barrel of beer into place.
 In his late thirties, he had an ordinary appearance except in one regard; a large scar ran across his face, starting from the cheek and crossing his nose.
 “When did you arrive in town?
 Just now?”